benhowes/benhowes.github.io/_posts/2019-06-04-zoetrope-journey.md

 Overall I spent 3.5 years in the tech consulting business, turned over very nearly £1M and was able to pay back the loans which formed most of the original investment.

 ## 1 year on
 I went straight on to python contracting the Monday after handing over the keys to the Zoetrope Labs office with no break.
-Richard had a Holiday and then did the same thing.
+Rich had a Holiday and then did the same thing.

 Regardless of still working - I was relieved to be working 40 hours a week rather than 50+ and with comparatively low responsibility.
 The first Holiday where I wasn't worried about what was going on at Zoetrope was also fantastic.

 I took a few months just to take it easy, go to the gym more, spend more time with my wife and take care of myself a bit more.
 I didn't have much of an urge to make things for a little while.
 Over this time the "batteries recharged".

-From September 2018 onwards, I started working on [Stalemate](https://stalemate.io) with Richard.
+From September 2018 onwards, I started working on [Stalemate](https://stalemate.io) with Rich.
 One day that may be a side project that pays a bit.
 I'm just getting started on another side project with some other collaborators, which is really exciting.

 My longer-term goal is to get to the stage that all of my income comes from one or two of my own companies, which will give me the freedom and sense of achievement I'm looking for.
 The plan is: